-The following Tax guidance note Produced in partnership with Keith Gordon of Temple Tax Chambers provides comprehensive and up to date legal information covering:
+The following Tax practice note Produced in partnership with Keith Gordon of Temple Tax Chambers provides comprehensive and up to date legal information covering:

 On 17 July 2014, the Finance Act 2014 (FA 2014) introduced the concept of a follower notice.
 It is a further weapon in HMRC’s armoury in its battle against tax avoidance.